 Most of us will be involved in organising an event at some point in our career particularly if your company does not have a dedicated events department.
 When I first started as an Assistant, I was helping with events fairly quickly, and one of the first tasks I was asked to complete was writing and sending out joining instructions for in-house training courses.
 This was a fairly basic task at the time but was helpful for the person conducting the training to know who was coming, it gave the attendees details on the event before arrival, and it added that extra level of organisation that the event didn’t previously have.

 Joining instructions for company events

-As my career has evolved so has the events I work on and the industry itself, there are some brilliant software applications that do great things with joining instructions but I wanted to go back to basics for those just starting out on small or internal events.
+As my career has evolved so has the events I work on and the industry itself, there are some brilliant software applications that do great things with joining instructions, but I wanted to go back to basics for those just starting on small or internal events.
 Here is what you need for a basic joining instruction with a few modern twists.

 The basics for any joining instruction

 Joining instructions are sent out to attendees before the event and should include the following details:

 - The name, date and time of the event

 - Details of the venue (including travel directions and a map)

 - Contact details of the event organiser or trainer on the day

 Remember also to include any additional information they will need to know.
 For example, if you are doing a team building event will the attendees need a change of clothes?
 If they are sitting a test will they need a calculator or any other type of equipment?